eecs485staff/madoop/README.md

 World 2
 Hello 2
 ```

-For an in-depth explanation of the map and reduce code, see the [Hadoop Streaming tutorial](docs/hadoop_streaming.md).

 ## Comparison with Apache Hadoop and CLI
 Madoop implements a subset of the [Hadoop Streaming](https://hadoop.apache.org/docs/r1.2.1/streaming.html) interface.
 You can simulate the Hadoop Streaming interface at the command line with `cat` and `sort`.